Electrodiux-pbh/java-online-engine/README.md

 ### Using the LibrariesInstaller

-If you want to automatically install the libraries you can compile the `LibrariesInstaller.java` with the command `javac LibrariesInstaller.java`, this will generate a file called LibrariesInstaller.class.
-Then you can you can execute it using the command line `java LibrariesInstaller`.
-This will automatically download the libraries into a folder called `/libraries`, and generates a .bat file that executes the program using the specified libraries folder.
+If you want to automatically install the libraries you can execute the following command `java -cp "OnlineEngine.jar" com.electrodiux.libraries.LibrariesInstaller` in the cmd or with a .bat file